The business model of YouTube

 Acting as a bridge for the exchange of products and services between parties is the beginning of a strong core business model.
 Being able to do this more effectively that any of your competitors will solidify your position in the market.
 YouTube did this and now it is the first user-generated video streaming service that comes to mind.

 In these difficult times, it is utilizing the power of digital technology to compliment or even replace your core business model that will help business thrive.
 Google used YouTube to revolutionize the advertising industry.
 Want to learn how you can do the same?
 We will be releasing weekly blog posts with content from our upcoming book.
 You can also reach out to us directly.

-This case is part of our upcoming book Business Model Shifts.
+This case is part of our new book Business Model Shifts.

 Keep up to date on what our clients have to tell, new tools, training and cool content.